Customised / Photo Paint By Numbers - Understanding our Product.

 As mentioned on the product page, your image is designed to be an artistic representation of your photo.
 Not an exact replica.
 It is meant to be a fun and relaxing artistic project for you to hang in your home of give a s special gift.
 Please do not expect it to be of the quality of the great masters of art.

-The conversion system, converts you photo in about 36 colours.
-This is despite your photo containing many 100's of colours.
+The conversion system, converts you photo into24 colours.
+This is despite your photo containing many 100's if not 1000's of colours.
 It would be an arduous task to paint several hundred if not tens of thousands of colours not to mention expensive to make and send.

 Therefore many hues, shades and tones of the same colour in the photo may show as the same colour on the photo.